David Chase’s saga of an American family begins.

 - Recycling: Tony takes a line that Dr. Melfi says to him—“Hope comes in many forms”—and recycles it to Artie Bucco, who is distraught over the loss of his restaurant.
 We will see Tony do quite a bit of rehashing and recycling of Melfi’s words over the course of the series.

-- We notice early on that Father Phil is a bit of a movie buff – he even mentions Gordon Willis (the celebrated cinematographer) while he and Carm discuss the Godfather movies.
+- We notice early on that Father Phil is a bit of a movie buff—he even mentions Gordon Willis (the celebrated cinematographer) while he and Carm discuss the Godfather movies.
 Film references in The Sopranos endear the series to cinephile viewers.
-They also point to David Chase’s own preoccupation with movies and cinematography.
-(On the DVD commentary track, Chase gives great credit to Director of Photography Alik Sakharov for his input and expertise.)
+They also point to David Chase’s own focus and preoccupation with movies and cinematography.
+(Chase made sure to work on this series with people who share the same focus and proccupation.
+On the DVD commentary track, Chase gives great credit to Director of Photography Alik Sakharov for his input and expertise.)

 - The Sopranos’ use of clever, ironic or humorous edits is established here.
 In one example, Tony is in a good mood and says, “It’s a beautiful day.
 What could be bad?” → Cut immediately to sourpuss Livia, complaining to Corrado about her son.
 (She becomes quiet and attentive as Corrado responds that “something may have to be done” about Tony.)